Over here we have listed the questions we have most frequently been asked.

 Other interesting Value Investing articles can be found by clicking here

-My track record can be found by clicking on the link below:
+My track record has moved but can be found by clicking on the link below:

 I do not have a fixed source of investments.
 I try to remain as open as possible to new ideas.